Niko42na/Kanban-NoteLane/README.md

 3. Surf to the port shown at terminal.
 4. Start modifying the code.
 The browser should pick up the changes.

+Or you can watch [demo](https://niko42na.github.io/Kanban-NoteLane)

 ## Advanced Commands

-Beyond development, the boilerplate supports other tasks listed below:
+Beyond development, this project supports other tasks listed below:

 * `npm run build` - Generates a production build below `build/`.
-See the [Building with Webpack](http://survivejs.com/webpack/building-with-webpack/) part for more.
 * `npm run deploy` - Deploys the contents of the `build/` directory below the **gh-pages** branch.
 * `npm run test` - Runs `tests/` through Karma/Phantom/Mocha once.
 * `npm run test:tdd` - Runs `tests/` in a TDD mode (watches for changes and rebuilds).
 * `npm run test:lint` - Runs code through ESLint to spot code quality issues.
 * `npm run stats` - Generates Webpack build statistics.
-See the [Analyzing Build Statistics](http://survivejs.com/webpack/building-with-webpack/analyzing-build-statistics/) chapter.